Whether you are a Texas resident or merely visiting the Lone Star State, it’s safe to say you’ll spend some time in your car.

 Why Get Uninsured Motorist Coverage (UIM) in Texas?

-Ultimately, you can see why meeting the minimum amounts of auto liability coverage is essential.
-If you don’t, you can be on the hook for a significant amount of cash.
+You can see why meeting the minimum auto liability coverage is essential.
+You can be on the hook for significant cash if you don’t.
 You may even lose your license if you are a repeat offender.

 Options are Limited if A Driver With No Insurance Hits You

 Or worse, the inability to collect money from the defendant.
-For these reasons, most auto accident attorneys in Houston do not handle car crash cases if there is no insurance coverage to pay the damages.
+For these reasons, most auto accident attorneys in Houston do not handle car crash cases without insurance coverage to pay the damages.

 This type of coverage isn’t explicitly required under Texas law.
 However, insurance companies in our state have to offer this kind of coverage to their customers.
 As the TDI states, insured individuals need to tell their insurance companies (in writing) that they don’t want this type of coverage.